What does information literacy mean?

 Information literacy is the ability to discover credible sources and critically evaluate information.
 You, as an information literate individual, can ethically organise information and engage actively and consciously in the creation and communication of information.

 Why do I need information literacy skills?

-When studying in a Problem-Based Learning (PBL) environment, you will develop the skills and competences to deal independently and critically with (academic) information.
-Such information ranges from academic literature to discipline specific sources such as statistics, data visualisations, historical documents, images and popular media, to name a few.
-Also at the workplace, organisations need their employees to be able to search, evaluate, organise, and communicate information with confidence.
+When studying in a Problem-Based Learning (PBL) environment, you will develop the skills and competences to deal independently and critically with information which ranges from academic literature to discipline specific sources such as statistics, data visualisations, historical documents, images and popular media, to name a few.
+These skills and competences are essential for the labour market in the 21st century.
+Next to that, employers are also looking for employees who are able to search, evaluate, organise, and communicate information with confidence.
 Information literacy skills will give you the confidence to deal with information in an appropriate manner.

 Maastricht University information literacy framework